tookayclass/2000-class-association.github.io/_gallery/2021-national-championship-venue-torbay-yacht-club-torquay.md

 description: 'Its a fabulous venue for the Nationals.
 A boat park on the harbour wall.
   Launch from a concrete slipway into the marina.
 A short sail to the race area.
 Club a 5 minute walk from the boat park.
-Enjoy the RTYC ballroom, bar, dining room and garden all with fabulous Torbay views. '
+Enjoy the RTYC ballroom, bar, dining room and garden all with fabulous Torbay views.
+An expert race organisation. '

 ---